 - Introduced a wider range of clinical placement areas, including GPs

 - Integrated service users/carers into Programme Boards, selection, teaching and practice scenarios

 - Added more Advanced Life Support (ALS) sessions into the timetable and flexible learning weeks to give students more practical lessons in their final year.
 The last cohort had more ALS than any previous cohort.

 - Ambulance placements now accessible across the whole North West to help with travel distance.

 Plans for further improvement

 Edge Hill aims to constantly learn and improve.
-Future plans based on student feedback include:
+Future plans based on feedback include:

 - Installation of an immersive technology room at the new Manchester facility

 - Procurement of the latest simulation technology devices and additional high tech simulation manikins.